 When she told me about her Thailand wedding I got excited but was pretty pessimistic (read above) as I knew that odds of her pulling this through are against her.
 But the more time we spent on it, I started to think that this is actually happening.
 Now looking back and more importantly knowing Nastya better, I am not sure why I thought the Thailand wedding won’t happen.
 Nastya is an energizing person with a HUGE heart that has room for love for people beyond her inner circle.

 Kanoa: Unfortunately I didn’t get to chat with him about the wedding too much.
 But I know for sure that without his blessing this destination wedding would not have happened.
-Kanoa is a busy man with a full time job and another full time job as a bar owner.
+Kanoa is a busy man with a full-time job and another full-time job as a bar owner.
 And yet he was ready to go along with Nastya’s plan.
-He even agreed to hire me instead of hiring a local photographer for tiny fraction of the cost.
-Guys don’t do that as its irrational.
+He even agreed to hire me instead of hiring a local photographer for a tiny fraction of the cost.
+Guys don’t do that as it’s irrational.
 He did.

 They had a ceremony in a beautiful “little” resort they’ve rented on AirBNB and were able to fit their entire family in there.
 The rest of us stayed nearby.

 We associate sunsets with romance and love but because of my jet lag and our villa eastern location, we were witnessing gorgeous sunrises instead.
 Yes, sunrises… And every day they were different.
 Once we’ve witnessed a sunrise through the rain.